Frosty515/Custom-Arch/docs/design.md

 - 16 64-bit general purpose registers (GPRs) named r0-r15
 - 3 64-bit stack related registers.
 See [Stack](#stack-info)
-- 1 64-bit state register that is read-only. named STS.
+- 1 64-bit status register that is read-only. named STS.
 See [Status Layout](#status-layout) for more info
 - 4 64-bit control registers named CR0-CR8, see [Control Registers Layout](#control-registers-layout) for more info
 - 1 64-bit instruction register, named IP.
 It is read-only.